 How we fund our care

 All of our services are provided free to patients and their families and carers and it costs more than £4 million to provide our services each year.
-Of that amount, 90% is spent on our patients (the average for UK charities is 78%).

 As a charity, we challenge ourselves to raise more money so that we can fund further care each year and thanks to the generosity of our supporters, we have been able to help more people year on year.